NLeSC/spot/README_SQL.md

 spot-server builds temporary table based on the Datasets / Dataset spot-server executes query for the Filter on the temporary table

+# Security concerns

+## sql injection via `facet.accessor`

+Facet accessor can be set by the client, and is used unchecked in the query.
+Recommended to limit spot-server PostgreSQL privilege to read only.
+See for instance (this blog post)[https://blog.ed.gs/2016/01/12/add-read-only-postgres-user/]